 The first step in using the Operational Clarity Canvas is to define your Core Pillars and set strategic goals for each of them.
 The Core Pillars are the foundational elements of your business that you need to focus on.
 Every business, regardless of industry, needs to address these three core pillars:

-• Company: Internal goals related to operations, systems, culture, or infrastructure.
+- Company: Internal goals related to your operating model, systems, culture, or infrastructure.
 These are the goals that keep your internal business operations running smoothly and efficiently.

 For each core pillar, you need to set a goal—a clear desired outcome.
 Ask yourself: By the end of this quarter, what do we need to have achieved in each of these pillars?
 Your goals should be strategic outcomes, not specific tasks or actions.
 They should be focused on where you want to end up, not how you’ll get there.